The goal of an Operating System:

 In a computer, both the CPU and the I/O devices interact with the memory.
 When a program needs to be executed it is loaded onto the main memory till the execution is completed.
 Thereafter that memory space is freed and is available for other programs.
 The common memory management techniques used by the operating system are Partitioning and Virtual Memory.

-The total memory is divided into various partitions of same size or different sizes.
-This helps to accommodate number of programs in the memory.
-The partition can be fixed i.e. remains same for all the programs in the memory or variable i.e. memory is allocated when a program is loaded on to the memory.
-The later approach causes less wastage of memory but in due course of time, it may become fragmented.
+The total memory is divided into various partitions of the same size or different sizes.
+This helps to accommodate a number of programs in the memory.
+The partition can be fixed i.e. remains the same for all the programs in the memory or variable i.e. memory is allocated when a program is loaded onto the memory.
+The latter approach causes less wastage of memory but in due course of time, it may become fragmented.

 - Virtual Memory:

-This is a technique used by the operating systems which allow the user can load the programs which are larger than the main memory of the computer.
-In this technique the program is executed even if the complete program can not be loaded inside the main memory leading to efficient memory utilization.
+This is a technique used by the operating systems which allows the user can load programs that are larger than the main memory of the computer.
+In this technique, the program is executed even if the complete program can not be loaded inside the main memory leading to efficient memory utilization.

 - File Management:

-The operating System manages the files, folders and directory systems on a computer.
-Any data on a computer is stored in the form of files and the operating system keeps information about all of them using File Allocation Table (FAT).
-The FAT stores general information about files like filename, type (text or binary), size, starting address and access mode (sequential/indexed sequential/direct/relative).
-The file manager of the operating system helps to create, edit, copy, allocate memory to the files and also updates the FAT.
+The operating system manages the files, folders, and directory systems on a computer.
+Any data on a computer is stored in the form of files and the operating system keeps the information about all of them using File Allocation Table (FAT).
+The FAT stores general information about files like filename, type (text or binary), size, starting address, and access mode (sequential/indexed sequential/direct/relative).
+The file manager of the operating system helps to create, edit, copy, allocate memory to the files, and also updates the FAT.
 The operating system also takes care that files are opened with proper access rights to read or edit them.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.